Leave a Message

 Environmental care and lake health

 Man-made community lakes are sensitive to erosion, nutrient runoff, and invasive species.
-That is why many HOAs set quiet hours, restrict wake-producing boats, and maintain aeration or water-quality programs.
+That is why many HOAs set quiet hours, restrict the size of boats, and water-quality programs.
 You can support a healthy lake by rinsing gear before launching, using minimal-wake speeds, and following any community catch-and-release or fertilizer guidelines.

 To stay informed on broader water quality issues, follow the Florida Department of Health’s updates on algal bloom advisories.
 If you notice posted signs or lake treatments, ask the HOA for the latest monitoring reports and maintenance schedules.